 Gender, Education, and Covid-19: Impact of the Pandemic in a Marginalized Neighbourhood in Delhi

-Yamini has presented findings from this study at various national and international conferences including at University of Regensburg, University of Trier and GHI-London.
-In 2023, she was awarded a two-month visiting fellowship at Weizenbaum Institute in Berlin to study the growth of digital educational markets in India following the pandemic.
-She is exploring the various facets of these digital education markets, with focus on educational inequality, to take up as her next project.
+I presented findings from this study at various national and international conferences including at University of Regensburg, University of Trier and GHI-London.
+In 2023, I was awarded a two-month visiting fellowship at Weizenbaum Institute in Berlin to study the growth of digital educational markets in India following the pandemic.
+I am further exploring the various facets of these digital education markets with focus on educational inequality to develop as a project study.

 Publications